En español | As a family caregiver, you went into the job knowing it would take much of your time.

 Under this provision, in effect through the 2025 tax year, the Internal Revenue Service allows family caregivers to claim some individuals related by adoption, blood or marriage — and even some friends — as “other dependents” on their federal tax return as long as both parties meet these IRS requirements:

-• Low income.
-Your loved one's gross income is not greater than that tax year's cutoff amount, $4,200 for the 2019 tax year.
+- Income.
+Your loved one's gross income is not greater than that tax year's cutoff amount, $4,300 for the 2020 tax year.

-• Dependence on you.
-Your loved one lives with you and you pay at least 50 percent of that person's living expenses, including clothing, food, lodging, medical and dental care, recreation, transportation and other necessities.
+- Dependence on you.
+Your loved one lives with you and you pay more than 50 percent of that person's living expenses, including clothing, food, lodging, medical and dental care, recreation, transportation and other necessities.
 Two or more people can split these expenses, but only one can claim the person as a dependent, and that person must pay at least 10 percent of the support costs.
 This is called a “multiple support agreement."

-• Special spousal considerations.
-You can claim a spouse if he or she does not file a joint return with you or files a joint return only to get a refund of income tax withheld and does not claim any other credits or deductions.
+- Married dependent consideration.
+You can claim a dependent who is married only if he or she does not file a joint return with their spouse or files a joint return only to get a refund of income tax withheld and does not claim any other credits or deductions

 The IRS has an interactive tool to help you determine if a dependent qualifies you for a tax credit.